-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\\ to \\\\\\

+Commission file number 001-14757

+EVI Industries, In (Exact name of registrant as specif Delaware 11-2014231 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 4500 Biscayne Blvd., Suite 340, Miami, Florida 33137 (Address of principal executive offices) (Zip Code)

+Registrant's telephone number, including area code 305-402-9300

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.025 par value EVI NYSE American

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.

+Yes 🗆 No 🗵

-For the transition period from to Commission file number 001-14757 EVI Industries, Inc. (Exact name of registrant as specified in its charter) 11-2014231 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 4500 Biscayne Blvd., Suite 340, Miami, Florida 33137 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code 305-402-9300 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.025 par value EVI NYSE American Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. $\mathrm{Yes} \ \square \ \mathrm{No} \ \boxtimes$ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act. $\mathrm{Yes} \ \square \ \mathrm{No} \ \boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes 🗵 No 🗌